 10 Proven Passive Income Ideas for Artists

-Here are our top 10 ideas on how to make money as a freelance artist.
+Here are our top 10 ways to make money as an artist.
+Before the detail, here is how the models compare at a glance:

 1. Sell Art Prints with Print-on-Demand